• Skip to main content

 Baseline Fitness Testing

-Fitness tests are one way to track your triathlon training progress, every 8-12 weeks.
-If you are Multisport athlete, we outline a swim, bike and run test protocol.
-They are best executed at the beginning of a new training phase and at the end of a recovery week, on a day you feel rested.
+One way to monitor your progress in triathlon training is through fitness tests to help you assess your training paces, recovery, endurance, tempo, threshold, and speed.
+These should be done every 8-12 weeks.
+If you are a Multisport athlete, it’s best to follow a swim, bike, and run test protocol.
+I recommend to conduct these tests at the beginning of a new training phase and at the end of a recovery week, on a day when you feel rested.

-The most common baseline test for running is a 3 mile best effort run.
-Joining a local weekend 5k event is best.
-I discuss more here.
-Running a 5k is a useful benchmark of your running fitness and is often used to create pace-based training zones.
-Depending on your fitness level, run or run walk a local 5k event or on your own around a measured track is best or on a course that is repeatable.
+For the run test protocol, a common baseline test is a 3-mile best effort run, ideally in a local weekend 5k event.
+This is a useful benchmark of your running fitness and can be used to create pace-based training zones.
+Depending on your fitness level, you can run or run/walk a local 5k event, or run on your own around a measured track or course that is repeatable.

 Triathlon fitness graph